nucleic/enaml/docs/source/get_started/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Enaml's declarative widgets provide a layer of abstraction on top of the
 widgets of a toolkit rendering library.
-You will need to install this
-dependency separately.

-The recommended library is `PyQt5`_,  a robust set of Python bindings to the
-Qt 5 toolkit.
-(It includes the necessary parts of Qt 5.)
+Enaml ships with a backend based on Qt5
+and third-party projects such as `enaml-web`_ and `enaml-native`_ provides
+alternative backends.

+Enaml uses the `QtPy`_ library as compatibility layer to support transparently both
+PyQt and PySide.
+PyQt has been supported for a longer time and has been more
+heavily tested.

 On 32 and 64-bit Windows, 64-bit OS X and 64-bit Linux, with Python
 versions >=3.6, it can be installed via pip::